 For individuals who feel young at heart but are bothered by these apparent signs of aging, it might be time to pursue facelift surgery.

-Facelift is a suspensory surgery designed to raise the soft tissues of the face.
-The overall objectives of facelift surgery are to tighten loose skin, redistribute fat that has migrated to undesirable areas of the face and restore muscle tone.
+A facelift is a suspensory surgery designed to raise the soft tissues of the face.
+The overall objectives of a lift are to tighten loose skin, redistribute fat that has migrated to undesirable areas of the face, and restore muscle tone.

-Facelift surgery can be combined with other facial rejuvenation procedures, including neck lift, brow lift or eyelid surgery, to optimize the aesthetic outcome of surgery.
+Lifestyle lift surgery can be combined with other facial rejuvenation procedures, including neck lift, brow lift or eyelid surgery, to optimize the aesthetic outcome of surgery.
 Others may consider more significant measures such as a chin implant or rhinoplasty.

 Facelift surgery is always performed under general anesthesia, and is typically performed on an outpatient basis.